angular/angular/src/lib/button/button.md

 ### Theming
 Buttons can be colored in terms of the current theme using the `color` property to set the background color to `primary`, `accent`, or `warn`.
-By default, only FABs are colored; the default background color for `md-button` and `md-raised-button` matches the theme's background color.
+By default, only FABs (Floating Action Button) are colored; the default background color for `md-button` and `md-raised-button` matches the theme's background color.

 ### Capitalization
 According to the Material design spec button text has to be capitalized, however we have opted not